TyHys/user_management/readme.md

 * Added a route to change the professional status of an account.
 * Added an email template and successfully tested the automatic sending.
 * Wrote new tests for the additional endpoint
+* Made a new endpoint so that users can update their own profile based on the existing ones for updating information.
+* Wrote additional tests to satisfy new feature boundaries.
+* Published completed work with notebook.